 The thing that I like about Call of the Night is that it really paints a picture of how different the world is in the hustle and bustle of the day compared to the quiet of the night.
 I found this aspect of the series to be intriguing and loved how this theme wove throughout the first season as it did in the manga by Kotoyama.

 It is a slower-paced watch, but it never felt so by any means.
 This is largely thanks to the dynamics between Ko and Nazuna, which is quite hilarious but endearing at the same time, but also the adventures they go on and the people they meet along the way.
-Everything from the visuals to the color and character design to the music were executed well, and it's one that I could find few, if any, faults with.
+Everything from the visuals to the color and character design to the music was executed well, and it’s one that I could find few if any faults with.

 If you are someone who comes alive after dark, this one will connect with you in many ways.
-Even if you aren't, though, it will open your eyes up to an exciting new world full of wonder and possibility.
-You can watch Call of the Night now on HIDIVE!
+Even if you aren’t, though, it will open your eyes up to an exciting new world full of wonder and possibility.
+You can watch Call of the Night now on HIDIVE or you can pick up the Call of the Night Complete Collection Blu-ray that was released on September 5, 2023.

 Summer Time Rendering